usaid-cs/yesterday-i-learned/random.md

 1. Replacing your hip can somehow lead to more heart attacks and strokes.
 1. ["You cannot get cartilage from food.
 It is only available in supplements."](http://www.umm.edu/health/medical/altmed/supplement/cartilage)
 1. Minimalists prefer calling "empty", ["spacious"](https://www.reddit.com/r/minimalism/comments/71d1dy/its_so_empty/).
-1. After getting the stomach cut open, the C-section recipient (male, female, or other combinations of kins) is encouraged to breastfeed.
 1. If you look up "most popular surgeries", then you will get the answers a) plastic, b) cataract, c) [caesarean section](https://www.youtube.com/watch?v=xyN48VnRYUY), d) joint replacement, e) circumcision, f) bone repair, g) heart surgery, h) [stent procedure](https://www.healthline.com/health/stent) aka 通波仔, i) uterus removal, j) gallbladder removal, and k) heart bypass.
 1. Coffee beans crack twice: once at 205°C (light roast), and once more at 225°C (medium-dark).
 1. Light coffee roasts might have a "toasted grain taste".
 [Darker roast beans have oil (a sheen) on the surface.](http://www.coffeecrossroads.com/coffee-101/coffee-roasts-from-light-to-dark)